top of page

 Why In-Person Still Matters

-The rise of AI-powered interview bots promises efficiency.
-But efficiency isn’t the same as discernment.
 Algorithms can parse words; they cannot perceive nuance.

-And when appointments fail, it is rarely because of missing technical skills.
-It’s because of cultural mismatch.
-Culture isn’t captured in a CV, nor fully surfaced through a virtual Q&A. It emerges in how people show up; the pauses, the responses, the small tells that only come alive in human interaction.
+Culture isn’t captured in a CV, nor surfaced fully through a virtual Q&A. It emerges in how people show up: the pauses, the shifts, the unguarded moments that only human interaction can reveal.

 Intuition as a Strategic Compass